jmalins/BattleBot-Control/README.md

 Note that the `upload.sh` and `delete.sh` can also be used to update the HTML resources on the robot during development.
 If `upload.sh` is run with no argument, it will upload all files in the `data/` directory.
 This is slow, but is still significantly faster than reloading the entire file system.

+## Hardware Setup ##
+The default firmware assumes a certain robot hardware / wiring configuration.

+#### Wiring: ####

+ * Motor channel A -> Right motor (as judged from *behind* the robot)
+ * Motor channek B -> Left motor (as judged from *behind* the robot)
+ * Motors should be wired so that a positive voltage on the A+/B+ terminal produces *forward* motion.

+Get this wrong and the robot will not drive as expected with the default control interface.

+#### Status LED: ####

+The NodeMCU has two blue LEDs.
+One (the "front") LED is directly on ESP8266 board, near the antenna.
+The second (the "middle rear") LED is on the NodeMCU carrier board, closer to micro-USB connection.
+Due to the pin usage on the motor driver board, the connection to front LED is shared with the direction signal for the B channel.
+Therefore, this LED will be illuminated whenever the left motor is travelling in the reverse direction.

+Luckily, the middle rear LED is connected to a dedicated line and can be used for general status.
+The default firmware utilizes different blink patterns on this LED to indicate various robot states.
+These states are:

+ 1. Solid on -> Robot is running various setup code, such as WiFi, mDNS and other hardware setup.
+In testing these operations generally complete quickly, so this state isn't likely to be observed unless something goes wrong.
+ 2. 10Hz fast blink -> This state indicates the robot is trying to connect to a WiFi network (development mode).
+ 3. Chirp blink (short on, long off) -> Robot is in an "idle" state, waiting for a client to connect.
+ 4. 1Hz medium blink -> Robot is in the "driving" state.
+Client is connected and the robot is actively receiving drive commands.

+Note, if the robot is in driving state and the client becomes disconnected, the robot will stop and revert to the idle state after 2.5 seconds.
+This is a safety measure to prevent the robot from getting stuck on the last command it received and running away in the event of connection trouble.